koromodako/landlocked/README.md

 When compiled we obtain a shared object called `noconnect.so` that we can preload into any DLE on the system.

 Assuming that a SSH server is listening locally on port 22.
-Here is a normal run for `nc` against SSH port on the loopback.
+A normal run for `nc` against SSH port on the loopback looks like the following.

 ```bash
 nc -z -v 127.0.0.1 22